jp-montilla/scrappa-laravel/README.md

 - `lon` (optional): Longitude coordinate for the search center (float)
 - `limit` (optional): Maximum number of results to return (integer)

-For Autocomplete, you only need query parameter:
-- `query` (required): The partial search term to get autocomplete suggestions for (string)